The Hitcher (1986) : More Homosexual Subtext (1000 words)

 The elements thrown into the mix are typically related to a homosexual subtext: the dissatisfied strong-minded girl who can’t find a man because she can’t stand being dominated -in a patriarchy guys are not interested in girls like that- and the nasty stupid cops, incarnation of the oppressive heterosexual patriarchal order.
 John’s first victims are a family, because as soon as Jim accepts his attraction for men he has to give up on the American dream.

 During the first half of the film, there isn’t any proof that John isn’t a simple construction of Jim’s mind.
-This is because all the characters consider homosexuality a crime and as Jim’s interactions with John are the metaphor of his attempt at accepting his homosexuality, it is very logical that there should not be a difference between him and the guilty one.
+This is because all the characters consider homosexuality to be a crime and as Jim’s interactions with John are the metaphor of his attempt at accepting his own homosexuality, it is very logical that there should not be a difference between him and the guilty one.
 Until he meets Nash, another outcast (strong beautiful woman with a guy's name) who identifies with him, sticks her heads out for him (betrays the patriarchy by saving him from the cops) and eventually gets killed because all that she wanted was to be acknowledged as female by a man, something that which Jim cannot provide her.

 Eventually and expectedly, John is captured by the police and then escapes by snapping his fingers (Finger : phallus.
-As he is a homosexual he can't be trapped inside a manly role and thus escape through the destruction of a phallic symbol).
+As he is a homosexual he can't be trapped inside a manly role and thus escapes through the destruction of a phallic symbol).
 Jim catches him and kills him before smoking a cigarette near the police car.
 He is ready to be the next hitcher... or more, he's got a cop car, he might be planning to take on the patriarchal law.

 There is one thing that truly annoys me about this holy trinity of the repressed-homosexual-man movie and it’s that there’s no non-fascist heterosexual guy.
 Just like in Commando.
 Every single hetero is a misogynist tool of the patriarchy who revels in his dominating position and who hates gays and interesting non-conformist women.
 There might be a good cop at some point maybe: the guy who says that Jim is obviously innocent.
 But I'm not sure that it's not hinted that the cop is homosexual too.